ArthurVarez/FinalProject_Python/README.md

  Here are the ML models used in this project : KNN, RandomForest, Gradient Boostig and Logistic Regression.
 Most of the time, without tuning my models, RandomFrest seems to be the most efficient to deal with precision and accuracy.
 So I decided to tune the hyperparameters to have better predictions.

- Last setp was to deploy a simple Flask API to test my ML model.
+ The last step was to deploy a simple Flask API to test my ML model.